InfiSmile/ResNet-Yolo_Head/README.md

 ### Dataset

 The **Pascal VOC** dataset is used for training and testing the model.
 It contains 20 object classes and includes both classification and localization annotations.
-Trained on **100 samples** of the dataset.
+The model was trained on a subset of 100 samples from the dataset.

 ### Evaluation Metric